A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Averaged Scott--Zhang interpolation

-The proposed averaged Scott--Zhang interpolation resembles the Cl\'{e}ment interpolation~\cite{Clement:1975} in the sense that the value at a node is defined using an integral over the entire vertex patch.
-The key difference is that the present construction uses a weighted average, which plays an important role in obtaining polynomial dependence on the dimension \(d\).
-Furthermore, our definition employs a dual basis, as in the Scott--Zhang interpolation, which avoids an additional application of inverse inequalities---an important point when controlling the dependence on \(d\).
+We next discuss connections with existing finite element quasi-interpolation operators.
+The averaged Scott--Zhang interpolation resembles the Cl\'{e}ment interpolation~\cite{Clement:1975} in the sense that the value at a vertex is defined using information from the entire vertex patch.
+It is also related to projective quasi-interpolation operators based on local projection and averaging~\cite{EG:2017,KPY:2018}.
+Our emphasis is on explicitly tracking the dependence of the constants on \(d\), \(\rho\), and \(\sigma\), rather than on the novelty of the basic quasi-interpolation construction.

-We also note that the idea of averaging was used in~\cite{EG:2017} in the construction of quasi-interpolants.
-Whereas the purpose in~\cite{EG:2017} was to stitch a discontinuous function into a continuous one, our use of averaging is motivated by reducing the dependence on the spatial dimension, as will become clear in the subsequent analysis.